theRightHooprod/facturo/README.md

 `npm run dev`

-ir uses electron to be compatible with Window 11 dektop app.
+It uses electron to be compatible with Window 11 desktop app.